makerblueprint/retrospecification/modules/adapters/README.md

 onto the web.
 That computer probably had a standard interface, in it's day.
 Adapters have traditionally been just pair of connectors & wires.
 Throw a RESTful microcontroller in there, if you'd like.

+Please click on one of the sections above to learn more about a specific module.